QFPay/QFPAY_Global/0_Request_method.md

  ##1.
 How to do signature
   + 1.All non-empty parameters will be sorted in ascending order.
-  + 2. Concatenate all the parameters using & to get the string
+  + 2.Concatenate all the parameters using & to get the string
   + 3.Append the string with developer’s application key
   + 4.Using md5 algorithm to do the hash calculation.